 Our members also produce a half-hour program on WRFI Community Radio called The Inquiring Socialist.
 The program airs at 6:30 p.m. on alternate Tuesdays.
 See wrfi.org to hear recent episodes.

-Jacobin reading groups bring leftists together to engage with ideas in a lively and open environment.
+The Anti-Capitalist reading group bring local leftists together to engage with ideas in a lively and open environment.
 The groups are valuable intellectual spaces that cut across organizational boundaries.

-Our own reading group, which operates independently from the chapter, has discussed topics including:
+Our own reading group has discussed topics including:

 - The ABCs of socialism